 Our impact doesn’t stop in the classroom!
-Unique collaborations allow the Los Angeles County Office of Education (LACOE) Head Start-State Preschool Division to offer additional programs that deliver meaningful services to help children and families.
+Unique collaborations allow the Los Angeles County Office of Education (LACOE) Head Start and Early Learning Division to offer additional programs that deliver meaningful services to help children and families.
 These collaborations also provide resources to improve recruiting and outreach, increase teacher support, and enhance the services we offer.

 To learn more about these programs, contact us!

-Los Angeles County Office of Education–Response to Intervention (LACOE-RtI)
+Los Angeles County Office of Education-Multi-tiered System of Supports (LACOE-MTSS)

 Quality Start Los Angeles